Michells13/Tutzil/README.md

-# Tutzil: Object detector and tracker for human assistance
+# Tutzil: Object detector and tracker
+## Human Assistance for Shooting

 Tutzil is an advanced object detection and tracking system built upon the YOLOv8 model(more archtectures will be added later), integrated with a user interface created in Qt Creator that controls a 2DOF system.